MACRO VALUE IS NOW MACRO ALLOCATION

-A quick update, moving forward our “Macro Value” strategy is being renamed to “Tactical Value.”
+A quick update, moving forward our “Macro Value” strategy is being renamed to “Macro Allocation.”
 This name change reflects adjustments we made to the strategy over the past year.
 The core principles are still the same, a macro approach with an emphasis on value.

 However, as I have been writing over the past two years, compelling market values have become increasingly hard to find.
 For MV it created the rising risk of being underinvested due to a lack of attractive traditional value opportunities in a decidedly risk-on environment where valuations increasingly did not seem to matter.